 Blaine Hall High School Art Classroom:

 When the high school required more space for its art program, we transformed an existing office area into a new, modernized art studio that provided students with access to movable "sculpting centers", power tools for wood and metal work as well as a new air system to keep the space free of dust and debris.
-Through the use of a new glass block wall, we captured as much natural and ambient light as possible to make the studio feel spacious and inviting.
+Using a new glass block wall, we captured as much natural and ambient light as possible to make the studio feel spacious and inviting.

-We worked closely with the University project manager, Law School administration and facilities director, as well as the NSIT Staff to provide an amalgamated well lit conferencing and working space.
-We utilized as much natural light as possible, and were able to tie into existing building systems without disrupting support to the rest of the building.
+For this project, located in a landmark building by Eero Saarinen, we worked closely with the University project manager, Law School administration and facilities director, as well as the NSIT Staff to provide an amalgamated well-lit conferencing and working space.
+We utilized as much natural light as possible and were able to tie into existing building systems without disrupting support to the rest of the building.
 Up-to-date cabling and data connections were integrated into the space and office furniture, all resulting in a cohesive updated information technology office, in tune with the U of C Law School needs.

 Hinds Hall ADA Ramp:

-This fairly straightforward project was complicated by the fact that the site was very constricted and required precise selective demolition of the existing stair in order to create a ramp that would be structurally integral with the existing building, requiring no additional support from the surrounding soil.
+This project was complicated by the fact that the site was constricted and required precise selective demolition of the existing stair to create a ramp that would be structurally integral with the existing building, requiring no additional support from the surrounding soil.
 The use of similar masonry color and texture as well as attention to the detail of the replacement handrails created an accessible route that integrated seamlessly with the character and aesthetics of the existing building.

 Harper Library Renovation:

-A 1.1 Million project that was focused on creating modern classrooms that would be able to accommodate the growing needs of the "wireless student".
-Working closely with staff and the registrar's office, we were able to layout six new classrooms that could meet the various needs of several class organization types including modernized AV support, acoustical control, flush power sources and wireless hubs in all new classrooms as well as a new 100 seat lecture hall with powered, tiered seating and designed presentation lighting controls.
-All of this was accomplished while preserving the architectural style of the main passages so that the venerable Library would not be disrupted.
+This 1.1 Million project focused on creating modern classrooms that accommodate the growing needs of the "wireless student".
+Working closely with staff and the registrar's office, we provided six new classrooms that meet the various needs of several class organization types including modernized AV support, acoustical control, flush power sources and wireless hubs in all new classrooms, as well as a new 100 seat lecture hall with powered, tiered seating, and designed presentation lighting controls.
+All was accomplished while preserving the architectural style of the main passages so that the venerable Library would not be disrupted.

 Fermi Lab Research Institute:

-Cordogan, Clark & Associates was brought in to modernize the exhaust system of the existing tool shop with an emphasis on speed through the permit process and preserving the front façade of the building.
-With the help of the original drawings and by performing a structural survey of the building, we were able to locate the new machinery in an inconspicuous place near the existing shop.
+Cordogan, Clark was enlisted to modernize the exhaust system of the existing tool shop with an emphasis on speed through the permit process and preserving the front façade of the building.
+Aided by the original drawings and a structural survey of the building, we located the new machinery in an inconspicuous place near the existing shop.
 This allowed for minor changes to the exterior and for a short distance of duct run which in turn kept the permit process time short as well as the costs low.

 Studies Abroad Office Renovation:

-In this small interior office renovation, we directed our attention to the re-use of existing materials and architectural elements in order to keep the project within its tight budget and retain an overall coherence with the rest of the office space while complying with new city codes.
-The new layout was designed to maximize available natural light from the large window bay for the two new offices as well as provide a new location for data and network upgrades that would allow for the removal of all existing exposed conduit and create a clean aesthetic.
+In this small interior office renovation, we focused on the re-use of existing materials and architectural elements to keep the project within its tight budget and retain an overall coherence with the rest of the office space while complying with new city codes.
+The new layout was designed to maximize available natural light from the large window bay for the two new offices as well as provide a new location for data and network upgrades that allowed for the removal of all existing exposed conduit to provide a clean aesthetic.